 - Open hot containers away from you, so that the steam escapes from the side farthest away from you.
 Remember, steam exposure can result in serious burns.

-- Keep your cooking equipment clean, as any food deposits left uncleaned can catch on fire.
+- Keep your kitchen equipment’s clean, as any food deposits left uncleaned can catch on fire.

 - Store knives, sharp objects, lighters, and matchboxes safely, and out of reach of children.